 Developing ODOE's 2019-21 Budget

-At the open house, members of the public learned about ODOE's program divisions, activities, and budget.
-Staff from each of our program divisions were available for informal conversations about our mission and work.
+At the open house, we presented on ODOE's program divisions, activities, and budget.
+Staff members from each of our program divisions were available for formal presentations and for informal conversations about our mission and work.

 ODOE's Budget Process